 We’ve established that esports betting is still a relatively new concept, even in 2022, and that some countries have been quicker to get on board and regulate it than others.
 Below, we’ve provided you with a breakdown and short explanation of the esports legal situation and regulation where you are, including licensing info and more.

 The UK didn’t hang around when the debate surrounding the inclusion of gaming into the category of sports betting came up.
-The UKGC is one of the best and most stringent gambling regulators in the world, and quickly included esports betting under the same regulatory umbrella as regular sports betting.
-As a result, the majority of the top UK sportsbooks, including William Hill, 888sport and Bet365 all have esports betting markets included within their regular sportsbooks.
-Some thing do differ though such as the odds - but you can find out how read esports betting odds here.
+The UKGC is one of the best and most stringent gambling regulators in the world and quickly included esports betting under the same regulatory umbrella as regular sports betting.
+As a result, the majority of the top UK sportsbooks, including William Hill, 888sport, and Bet365 all have esports betting markets included within their regular sportsbooks.
+Something does differ though such as the odds - but you can find out how to read esports betting odds here.

 There are some overseas operators that advertise themselves and their esports betting capabilities to UK customers.
 However, even if an overseas operator is 100% legit in the country where they operate and holds a valid license, it’s not legal for you to bet on esports using that site from within the UK.
 Bottom line - if you’re in the UK, look for a UKGC license only.

-In a similar vain to Canada, customers in most states India can legally bet on esports using overseas sites that are licensed and regulated.
-However no form of gambling other than in person bets on horse racing, is legal anywhere inside India.
+In a similar vein to Canada, customers in most states India can legally bet on esports using overseas sites that are licensed and regulated.
+However, no form of gambling other than in person bets on horse racing is legal anywhere inside India.

 Is esports betting legal where you are and likely to remain so?
 While we can’t say for sure, the future looks pretty bright.
-The main thing that looks likely to happen globally, is that we’ll see the legal market reclaim some of the black market as more and more countries manage to categorise, regulate and legalise esports betting.
+The main thing that looks likely to happen globally, is that we’ll see the legal market reclaim some of the black market as more and more countries manage to categorize, regulate and legalize esports betting.